-Key: (L) = Low; (M) = Medium
+Note: (L) = Low; (M) = Medium

-Antisocial Peers, Cognitions and Mental Health
+Antisocial Peers, Cognitions, and Mental Health

-To ensure program fidelity and proper credit, the Skills program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, the Skills Program must be delivered by Psychology Services staff.

 Social Skills Training for Schizophrenia is a structured skills training intervention focused on improving social skills.
 Although designed for individuals suffering from schizophrenia, this resource is appropriate for any inmate with moderate social skills deficits.
-With this intervention, social skills are taught and practiced in a small group setting.
+With this intervention, social skills are taught and practiced in a small group setting but can be offered on an individual basis, as needed.
 Skills include basic social skills, conversation skills, assertiveness skills, conflict management skills, communal living skills, friendship and dating skills, health maintenance skills, vocational/work skills, and coping skills for drug and alcohol use.